MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Monitor event **Stopping virtual machine** for each VM until it becomes **Successfully stopped virtual machine**.
 Keep the page open and you use it for failover test later.

-Now open and refresh the overview page of your Traffic Manager profile, until you see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Degraded*.
+Now switch to the browser tab where you monitor endpoints' status of the Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Degraded*.

 ### Verify app